tsenior/spring-projects/README.md

 This is a Spring project project where i implement the below:

-Create a project with Spring Initializr create docker container
+Create a project with Spring Initializr</br>
+create docker container
 Define a Spring Boot skeleton
 Use remote database(postgres) for Spring Boot